jejacks0n/teaspoon/README.md

 end
 ```

-**Note:** Suites don't inherit from the default suite, but instead always fall back to the defaults outlined below.
+**Note:** Suites inherit from the default suite, so default configuration will propagate to all other suites.

 ### Manifest Style

 Teabag is happy to look for files for you, but you can disable this feature and maintain a manifest yourself.
 Each suite can utilize a different spec helper and you can use these to create your own manifest using the `= require` directive.
-This limits your abilities to run specific files from the command line interface, but it's available if you want to use it.
+This isn't recommended because it limits your abilities to run specific files from the command line interface, but it's available if you want to use it.

 Tell the suite that you don't want it to match any files, and then require files in your spec helper.